-This information supported the decision to discontinue the trails located around the wetland in the south-central portion of the property and to the north of Coldrain Pond, as well as trail segments in the central and northern locations of the property.
-The discontinuation of these trails reduces not only the impact to water quality but also trails that have the potential for more of an impact to sensitive wildlife habitat.
+This information supported the decision in the 2020 Management Plan to discontinue the trails located around the wetland in the south-central portion of the property and to the north of Coldrain Pond, as well as trail segments in the central and northern locations of the property (see Figure 1).
+The discontinuation of these trails reduced not only the impact to water quality but also trails that had the potential for more of an impact to sensitive wildlife habitat.